 - Preheat oven to 350°F. Peel squash and apples.
 Dice squash into one inch cubes; slice the apples.

-- In a medium bowl, mix together squash, apples and cranberries.
+- In a large bowl, mix together the squash, apples and cranberries.

-- Pour in maple syrup, coconut oil, tapioca, salt, nutmeg and cinnamon and toss to evenly distribute.
+- Pour in maple syrup, coconut oil, tapioca, cinnamon, salt, and nutmeg and toss to evenly distribute.

-- Place mixture in ungreased 7×11-inch baking dish.
+- Place butternut squash apple mixture in ungreased 7×11-inch baking dish.
 Cover with foil and bake for 35 minutes; toss to ensure all components are cooked evenly.
 Place back in oven, and bake for an additional 30-35 minutes, or until squash and apples are tender when pierced with a fork.

 Notes